-In May 1995, Chinese occupying forces abducted six year-old Panchen Lama (Gedhun Choekyi Nyima) from his home in Tibet.
-The child has not been seen or heard from since.
+In May 1995, Chinese occupying forces abducted six year-old Gedhun Choekyi Nyima from his home in Tibet.
+He has not been seen or heard from since.

 Gedhun Choekyi Nyima is recognised by the Dalai Lama as the reincarnation of the Panchen Lama, one of the highest-ranking spiritual leaders in Tibet.